Phone: +49 5201 8142-0

 Conclusion

-A shortage causes shortage costs, delivery delays, material bottlenecks, and must be kept to a minimum in inventory management.
+A shortage leads to shortage costs, delivery delays, and material shortages, and must be kept to a minimum in inventory management.
 Production interruptions are the result.
-If the stock level is too low, there will be a delivery delay in the order (shortfall).
-The occurrence of material bottlenecks is always very significant for companies.
+If inventory levels are too low, it leads to a delivery delay for the order (shortfall).
+Material shortages are always of great significance to companies.

 « Back to Glossary Index